metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 # Frequently Asked Questions

-Here are the most common problems running PowerShell scripts in this project and how to resolve them.\
+Here are the most common problems running PowerShell scripts from this repository and how to resolve them.\
-Also general questions and answers regarding firewall.
+In addition, general questions and answers regarding this firewall.

 ## Table of contents